 The following questions came to my mind –

-- How did the Satyamev Jayate team come to know about these mothers when Swati herself agreed that making a mother convince to talk about feticide is not easy?
+- How did the Satyamev Jayate team come to know about these mothers when Swati herself agreed that convincing a mother to talk about feticide is not easy?

 - Swati herself said that she had to travel all over the country to meet those mothers and they were not at the same place.
-So the second question came to my mind was – when she had to travel, get appropriate time out from these mothers when their in-laws were not around would have taken her substantial time.
+So the second question came to my mind was – when she had to travel, needed appointments from these mothers when their in-laws were not around, would have taken her substantial time.
 How could they manage the time, because even one hour discussion with one mother would mean –

 62,000 X 1 = 62,000 hours = 62,000 / 24 days = 2583 days = 7 years

-Another question came to mind.
-Why did they leave her house in hurry and never raised police complaints against her and her in-laws? in this way, they have only supported the crime that needed to be nipped in the bud.
+Another question came to mind was why did they leave the mother’s house in hurry and never raised police complaints against her and her in-laws? in this way, they have only supported the crime that needed to be nipped in the bud.
 All these questions led to only one conclusion.
 The interview and the entire SMJ show was full of lies.

-I was wondering why the SMJ team had to tell such a big lie and fool all illuminates present there.
+I was wondering why the SMJ team had to tell such a big lie and fool all dignitaries present there.
 One reason came to my mind was their propaganda since SMJ is being aired again.
-But once I could catch their lies, immediately I realized another reason of their seemingly working for mother’s perspective to understand the issue of female feticide.
+But once I could catch their lies, immediately I realized another reason of their working on mother’s perspective to understand the issue of female feticide.
 It is explained below –

 For a long time Men’s Rights Groups have been challenging the feminist created myth of female feticide in India.
 This was strengthened when we discovered from UNDP Human Development Report (HDR 2013) that statistically natural gender ratio at birth is 105 : 100 (Male : Female, when there is no feticide).
 In this article of mine earlier I have shown why India’s female feticide is a bog hoax –